rometaidla/FCND-Controls-CPP/writeup.md

 ### Scenario 4 - Non-idealities and robustness

-As red quad didn't end up in target testination, I added integral control to altitude controller and increased `KiPosZ` parameter to `40`.
+As red quad didn't end up in target testination, I added integral control to altitude controller (PID controller now) and increased `KiPosZ` parameter to `40`.

 Green seems to use a trajectory that goes to the left a little bit and red seems to take time to settle because of mass.